angelarusha/latin101/hw2.md

 Apollo was given into slavery to Admetus, king of Thessaly. datus est

-Messengers were sent. missa sunt
+Messengers were sent. missi sunt

 The daughters were given in marriage. datae sunt